Rayhatron/matthewgraybosch.com/_pages/series/starbreaker.md

 ### Shorter Works

 Don't have time to read a novel?
 Do you want to try before you buy?
-Maybe these shorter works will catch your interest.
+Maybe these shorter works will catch your interest, despite being rougher than my novels.

 * ["Steadfast"](/stories/starbreaker/steadfast/) (October 2012)
 * ["The Milgram Battery"](/stories/starbreaker/milgram-battery/) (October 2013)